Dynamical quantum phase transitions from random matrix theory: Robustness against impurities in the initial state

 Recall that, when written in terms of the eigenvalues $\left\{ e^{i \theta_a} \right\}_{a=1, \dots, N}$ of the random matrix $U$, the character in the $p^{\text{th}}$ antisymmetric representation is the $p^{\text{th}}$ elementary symmetric polynomial.
 The generating function then reads

 It is explicit in the latter form that the determinant insertion in the matrix model \eqref{eq:GU=GWWlong} shifts the integrand by

 with the second summand in the right-hand side being $O(N)$.
 Hence, its effect is negligible at large $N$ when compared to the term $N^2 S_{\text{eff}}$, and it does not alter the saddle point solution.
-We conclude that
+In more detail, the procedure consists in going along the steps in Section \ref{sec:PT}, with the insertion of the term \eqref{eq:genfdefectlog} inside the integrand of the matrix model.
+We omit the details, as they are extremely similar to the derivation in Section \ref{sec:PT}, except that they carry this additional term.
+The newly inserted, $w$-dependent piece would only correct the Euler--Lagrange equations for $\rho$ by the $1/N$ contribution

+which drops out in the planar limit.
+We conclude that the saddle point equation, and therefore the saddle point eigenvalue distribution, are not affected by these impurities.
+In the planar limit, the computation of $\mathfrak{D}^{(p)}$ reduces to

 whence the advertised result \eqref{eq:resultDefectleadingN}.